 - If you tend to perform recreational fishing, you should drive your boat slowly around bays and near shore waters.
 Also, avoid abandoning fishing gear in the water.

-- Lastly, if you notice sea turtles sick or struggling with other difficulties, you should help them immediately or contact the wildlife protector to help these marine reptiles.
+- If you notice sea turtles sick or struggling with other difficulties, you should help them immediately or contact the wildlife protector to help these marine reptiles.

 Sea turtles spend most of their lives underwater, but they live a significant amount of time out of the water to breathe air, bask, and reproduce.
 The time they spend out of water varies from species to species which we have described in this content.